dherrera1911/sqfa/docs/source/tutorials/toy_problem.md

   structure for all classes.
 - Dimensions 3 and 4 have lower variance, but the covariances are different for each class.
-- Dimensions 1 and 2 are uncorrelated to dimensions 3 and 4.
+- Dimensions 1 and 2 are uncorrelated with dimensions 3 and 4.
 - The means are 0 for all dimensions and classes.

-To achieve this, we will generate an initial covariance matrix, and we will progressively rotate the covariance matrix for dimensions 3 and 4 for each class.
+We implement the statistics above by having an initial covariance matrix, and progressively rotating the covariance of dimensions 3 and 4 for each class.
 Let's first define the function that makes the rotated covariance

 ```{code-cell} ipython3